mahafdah/vault-installation-guide/README.md

 # Create Vault Policy

-We need to move from / $ root to ~ $ inside pod bin/sh to create nginx-policy.hcl file and add the bellow inside this file then save.
+We need to move from (/ $) root to (~ $) inside pod interactive shell (bin/sh) to create 'nginx-policy.hcl' file and add the bellow inside this file then save.